Mass Appeal (media): Music

-Film & TV
+Film and TV

-In 2013, Mass Appeal entered in a production partnership with CNN Films to produce a documentary, entitled Fresh Dressed, about hip-hop and fashion.
+In 2013, Mass Appeal entered in a production partnership with CNN Films to produce a documentary, entitled Fresh Dressed (2015), about hip-hop and fashion.
 The documentary was accepted to the prestigious Sundance Film Festival where it was sold to Samuel Goldwyn Films and StyleHaul.

 TBS, a division of Turner, has collaborated with Mass Appeal and greenlit Storyville, a new digital animated series.
 The top-rated network is also in development on Think B.I.G., a scripted series based loosely on lyrics by the late Notorious B.I.G.
 The two projects are the first to emerge from a new strategic content partnership between TBS and Mass Appeal.

 In 2017, Mass Appeal released Burn Motherfucker, Burn! on Showtime, a 2-hour documentary film exploring the lives of the people at the flashpoint of the LA riots, 25 years after the uprising made national headlines and highlighted the racial divide in America.

 Word Is Bond, directed by Sacha Jenkins, was released in 2018 and explored the art of lyricism.
 What was born on the streets of the South Bronx has now taken root globally and the young poets of New York have helped to spawn regional dialects everywhere.
-Featuring excursions with artists like Nas, Tech9, J Cole, Rapsody and Anderson.
-Paak, the film explores the different dimensions that hip hop poetics occupy.
+Featuring excursions with artists like Nas, Tech N9ne, J. Cole, Rapsody and Anderson .Paak, the film explores the different dimensions that hip-hop poetics occupy.

 In 2018, Rapture was released on Netflix.
-This eight part docu-series featuring artists such as Nas, 2 Chainz, Dave East, T.I., G-Eazy, Rapsody, Logic, A Boogie Wit Da Hoodie and Just Blaze.
+This eight part docu-series featuring artists such as Nas, 2 Chainz, Dave East, T.I., G-Eazy, Rapsody, Logic, A Boogie wit da Hoodie and Just Blaze.